chauxvive/FeynmanTributePage/README.md

 ### Technologies Used:

-Simple html with an open-source digital newspaper stylesheet and Bootstrap.
+Simple HTML5 with an open-source digital newspaper stylesheet and Bootstrap.

 ### Future upgrades: